SupraSummus/LANoT/README.md

 It's expecting device's usb-uart bootloader to be listening at `/dev/ttyACM0`.

+To enter bootlader mode on USB840x keep button pressed while powering the device up.

 Binaries are signed using Fanstel disclosed key.

 Research level links